mongodb/terraform-provider-mongodbatlas/website/docs/d/cluster.html.markdown

 * `no_table_scan` - When true, the cluster disables the execution of any query that requires a collection scan to return results.
 When false, the cluster allows the execution of those operations.
 * `oplog_size_mb` - The custom oplog size of the cluster.
 Without a value that indicates that the cluster uses the default oplog size calculated by Atlas.
+* `oplog_min_retention_hours` - Minimum retention window for cluster's oplog expressed in hours.
+A value of null indicates that the cluster uses the default minimum oplog window that MongoDB Cloud calculates.
 * `sample_size_bi_connector` - Number of documents per database to sample when gathering schema information.
 Defaults to 100.
 Available only for Atlas deployments in which BI Connector for Atlas is enabled.
 * `sample_refresh_interval_bi_connector` - Interval in seconds at which the mongosqld process re-samples data to create its relational schema.
 The default value is 300.
 The specified value must be a positive integer.
 Available only for Atlas deployments in which BI Connector for Atlas is enabled.